 Benefits of intergenerational connections

 We are lucky to meet many of our children’s grandparents over the years they attend Nursery however not everyone has family based nearby Southfields who can be involved in day to day life.
 We welcome all family members to our Nursery events such as Grandparent’s Day and parent’s events.
-In addition we are partnered with the newly opened Kingsmere Retirement Home which enables our children to spend time with the older generation.
+In addition we are partnered with Signature at Wimbledon Care Home (formerly Kingsmere Retirement and Care Home), which enables our children to spend time with the older generation.

 For children, interaction with older people supports their learning as part of the early years curriculum.
 It boosts their confidence and their social development.
 Many children don’t have older relatives living close by, so contact with residents helps their understanding of ageing and issues affecting older people.